2007 Chinese slave scandal: Investigation

-As the scandal received immediate media attention, it also caught the eyes of the country's major leaders, including President Hu Jintao and Premier Wen Jiabao.
+As the scandal received immediate media attention, it also caught the eyes of the major party and state leaders, including CCP General Secretary Hu Jintao and Chinese Premier Wen Jiabao.
 Governor Yu Youjun of Shanxi province offered an unprecedented self-criticism, took responsibility, and tendered his resignation on 30 August.
 He was replaced by Meng Xuenong, an official who had been sacked as Beijing mayor after the SARS outbreak.

-In June and July 2007, 570 people in Shanxi and Henan were freed by the Chinese government.
+In June and July 2007, 570 people in Shanxi and Henan were freed by the Chinese Communist Party and Chinese government.
 Of those rescued, sixty-nine of them were children.
 In response, the Chinese government assembled a force of 35,000 police to check northern Chinese brickyards for slaves, sent dozens of brickyard supervisors to prison, punished ninety-five low level officials in Shanxi province for dereliction of duty, and sacked twenty-four.
 One brickyard foreman, Heng Tinghan, was sentenced to life in prison, and an employee of his, Zhao Tanbing, earned the death penalty for killing a mentally handicapped slave.